-Remi here, back with another travel guide.
-This time we’re exploring Todos Santos Mexico- Baja’s Best Kept Secret.
+Remi here, back with another travel guide - to Todos Santos.
+This time we’re exploring Todos Santos Mexico- Baja's Best Kept Secret.
 Despite all my west coast Mexico travel, I hadn’t heard of Todos Santos until December when I was invited for a birthday trip.
 I quickly realized that I was going to fall in love with the laid back culture of Todos.
 As soon as I booked my flight, I noticed that every travel blogger & my most trusted travel friends had been (and loved it)!

 WHERE TO STAY